osygroup/precious_devops_task/README.md

 ```

 cd to the created _pythonapp_chart_ directory, delete everything in the _templates_ folder and then add all your kubernetes yaml files for the app inside the _templates_ folder.
 The default contents of the values.yaml file on the root of the _pythonapp_chart_ can be deleted and used to pass values into the chart.
 The values.yaml file in the helm chart in this repository is used to pass docker image_name:tag to the deployment.yaml file.
+The deployment.yaml file in the chart has liveness and readiness probes to validate the application’s health.
+Taken into account was the proper configuration of the application via the Helm chart as credentials details for the Azure Storage Blob Storage were stored in a secret.yaml file to prevent hard-coding of any credentials in the application's code.
+Credentials can further be managed properly using GitOps practices or credentials management services.

 Run the following commands to examine the chart for possible issues
 ```